CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 # Upload your level

-You’re very satisfied with your chart !
-Now how do I upload it to let the world play it ?
+You’re very satisfied with your chart!
+Now how do I upload it to let the world play it?

 It’s very simple, all you need beforehand are:
 1. A Cytoid ID